spookyboogy/JuliaGUI/README.md

 $$  c = a + ib : \quad -2 \leq a \leq 2, \quad -2 \leq b \leq 2, \quad a,b \in \mathbb{R} $$

-The Julia set associated with a particular complex number $ c $ is the boundary separating the set of points in the complex plane that remain bounded under iteration of the function $ f_{c}(z) $ from those that tend toward infinity.
+The Julia set associated with a particular complex number $ {c} $ is the boundary separating the set of points in the complex plane that remain bounded under iteration of the function $ { f_{c}(z) } $  from those that tend toward infinity.

-While those aren't strict ranges for $ a $ and $ b $, most recognizable Julia sets come from values within that range, as they tend to correspond to connected Julia sets.
-When a Julia set is connected, it implies a higher degree of stability in the behavior of the iterated function $ f_{c}(z) $.
+While those aren't strict ranges for $ {a} $ and $ {b} $ , most recognizable Julia sets come from values within that range, as they tend to correspond to connected Julia sets.
+When a Julia set is connected, it implies a higher degree of stability in the behavior of the iterated function $ { f_{c}(z) } $ .

 The [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set) acts as a parameter space for or an index of Julia sets.
 Each point in the Mandelbrot set corresponds to a different Julia set.
 If a point in the Mandelbrot set corresponds to a connected Julia set, then the Julia set is said to be in the Mandelbrot set.